Emergent-Reputation/Core/README.md

 ## New Prespective
 1. Get rid of signature lists for out-signatures
 2. Get rid of all signatures at the CID payload layer.
+3. ZK transfer of repuation to other identites through signing.
+4. Cut edges on graph can also represent reputation.

 - both of these we keep a list of the verfication keys (public account numbers) of individuals onchiani
 - by signing the tx of keeping this list associated with the user account-number, we reduce the complexity of web of trust